bjornharrtell/presentations/septima/github/index.md

 ## Answer:

 * No.
+* Learn Git to the extent that is required for your work

+---

+## Suggestions:

-* Use an editor/IDE with good git and possibly GitHub integration
+* Use an editor/IDE with good Git and possibly GitHub integration
 * Do not use GitHub plain in browser UI for git stuff
+* Do not fear git command line tools

 ---

-# What do we not use at Github?
+# What do we *not* use at GitHub?

 * Wiki
 * Git LFS (large file storage)